 Here is some helpful trimming advice for gayfeather plants:

 - During the summer, remove faded blossoms to promote flowering.

-- You can clip the entire stalk at the plant's base once blooming is ended.
+- Once blooming has ended, you can clip the entire stalk at the plant's base.

 - You can prune the plant throughout the growing season to eliminate dead leaves.

 - Gayfeather stalks shouldn't be pruned in the fall.
-This promotes new growth that might suffer winter harm.
+This promotes new growth that might cause winter harm.

 - Cut down the foliage and flower stalks that have died once the gayfeather plant has fallen to the ground.
 Leave 4″ (10 cm) or so above the surface.

-- Alternately, you might let the flowering grass unpruned all winter and do so in the early spring.
+- Alternatively, you might leave the flowering grass unpruned all winter and cut it back in early spring.

 Plant new gayfeather plants 12″ to 15″ (30 – 38 cm) apart from the bulb.
 Plant the bulbs 7.5 cm (3 inches) deep.